-- (iv) a boom-type elevating work platform; - (v) a presence-sensing safeguarding system; - (vi) a vehicle hoist; - (vii) a gantry crane with a safe working load greater than 5 tonnes, or which is designed to handle molten metal or dangerous goods; - (viii) a bridge crane with a safe working load greater than 10 tonnes, or which is designed to handle molten metal or dangerous goods; - (ix) a mast climbing work platform; - (x) a concrete placing unit. - (3) A person who, at a workplace, is an employer, a main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must ensure that - - (a) any record kept by the person under subregulation (1); and - (b) any information that has been provided under regulation 4.33 about plant at the workplace, is accessible at all reasonable times to any person working at the workplace and to any safety and health representative at the workplace.

-(4) A person who, at a workplace, is an employer, a main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must ensure, in relation to plant used at the workplace or otherwise under the control of that person, that any record relating to safety and health in respect of the plant is transferred on sale of the plant, unless the plant is sold as scrap material or as spare parts for other plant.
+(iii) a hoist with a platform movement in excess of 2.4 metres and designed to lift people; (iv) a boom-type elevating work platform; (v) a presence-sensing safeguarding system; (vi) a vehicle hoist; (vii) a gantry crane with a safe working load greater than 5 tonnes, or which is designed to handle molten metal or dangerous goods; (viii) a bridge crane with a safe working load greater than 10 tonnes, or which is designed to handle molten metal or dangerous goods; (ix) a mast climbing work platform; (x) a concrete placing unit.
+(3) A person who, at a workplace, is an employer, a main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must ensure that - (a) any re and formation that has been provided under tion 4.33 about plant at the workplace, at all reasonable times to any person working at the d to any safety and health representative at the (4) A person who, at a workplace, is an employer, a main contractor, a self-employed person, a person having control of the workplace or a person having control of access to the workplace must ensure, in relation to plant used at the workplace or otherwise under the control of that person, that any record relating to safety and health in respect of the plant is transferred on sale of the plant, unless the plant is sold as scrap material or as spare parts for other plant.